yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/transaction-priorities.md

 For distributed transactions, the priority space is `unit64_t`.
 The 64 bit range is split into 2 priority buckets -

-1. Normal priority bucket: `[yb::kRegularTxnLowerBound, yb::kRegularTxnUpperBound]` i.e., 0 to  `uint32_t_max`-1
+1. Normal-priority bucket: `[yb::kRegularTxnLowerBound, yb::kRegularTxnUpperBound]` i.e., 0 to  `uint32_t_max`-1
-2. High priority bucket: `[yb::kHighPriTxnLowerBound, yb::kHighPriTxnUpperBound]` i.e., `uint32_t_max` to `uint64_t_max`
+2. High-priority bucket: `[yb::kHighPriTxnLowerBound, yb::kHighPriTxnUpperBound]` i.e., `uint32_t_max` to `uint64_t_max`

 All transactions are usually randomly assigned a priority in the first bucket (normal).
-However, in case a transaction has the first query which takes a `FOR UPDATE/ FOR SHARE/ FOR NO KEY UPDATE` explicit row lock using SELECT, it is randomly assigned a priority from the high priority bucket.
+However, in case the first statement in a transaction takes a `FOR UPDATE/ FOR SHARE/ FOR NO KEY UPDATE` explicit row lock using SELECT, it will be assigned a priority from the high-priority bucket.

 Apart from the above rule, there are two other user configurable session variables that can help control the priority assigned to transaction is a specific session.
 These are `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound`.
 These help set lower and upper bounds on the randomly assigned priority a transaction should receive from the respective bucket that applies to it.
-For ease of use, the bounds are expressed as a float such that the numerical ranges of a bucket are proportionally map to floats from 0-1.
+For ease of use, the bounds are expressed as a float in [0, 1] specifying which range of the applicable bucket we should use to assign priorities.
 Also note that the same floating point bounds apply to both buckets.

 For example, if `yb_transaction_priority_lower_bound=0.5` and `yb_transaction_priority_upper_bound=0.75`:

 1. a transaction that is assigned a priority from the normal bucket will get one between the 0.5-0.75 marks such that the `[yb::kRegularTxnLowerBound, yb::kRegularTxnUpperBound]` range proportionally maps to 0-1.

-2. a transaction that is assigned a priority from the high priority bucket will get between the 0.5-0.75 marks such that the `[yb::kHighPriTxnLowerBound, yb::kHighPriTxnUpperBound]` range proportionally maps to 0-1.
+2. a transaction that is assigned a priority from the high-priority bucket will get between the 0.5-0.75 marks such that the `[yb::kHighPriTxnLowerBound, yb::kHighPriTxnUpperBound]` range proportionally maps to 0-1.

 {{< note title="All single shard transactions have a priority of kHighPriTxnLowerBound-1" >}}
 {{</note >}}